team-zoo/zoo-backend/README.md

 ### Description

 This is a backend app that allows different zoos to track which animals are popular, along with other visitor information such as average visitor age and most favorite animal at each zoo.
-You are also able to search via animal types as well as enter in a zipcode to show you the closest zoo near you.
-We also included some data and routes for the mythical animals of Avatar: The Last Airbender.
+You are also able to search via animal types/colors/name as well as enter in a zipcode to show you the closest zoo near you.
+And as a fun bonus, we included some data and routes for the mythical animals of Avatar: The Last Airbender.

+### Tech Stack

+* MongoDB and Mongoose for the database and aggregations
+* Express in nodeJS for the server
+* Google Places API and Google GeoCoding API for locating zoos by zip code
+* Bcrypt & JsonWebToken for authorizing and verifying users
+* Jest for testing
+* Terminal-Image, Gif-Term, Chalk, Chalk-Cli, Chalk-Animation, & Inquirer for the CLI part of the app

 ### Data Aggregations